After having three babies back to back, breastfeeding was always challenging the first few weeks, but it also always got easier eventually.

-I remember when I took my breastfeeding class while still pregnant, they passed a chart around the room that showed how formula feeding was easier in the first six weeks but breastfeeding became easier than formula feeding after those six weeks.
+I remember when I took my breastfeeding class while still pregnant, they passed a chart around the room that showed how formula feeding was easier in the first six weeks, but breastfeeding became easier than formula feeding after those six weeks.

 Something else starts to happen after the first couple of weeks.
 Your baby will go through a number of growth spurts.
 These usually come around days 10, 21, and 42 but they can be anytime during this period.

 During growth spurts or even daily during the first several weeks your baby will want to feed for hours at a time.
 While this may catch you off guard (it did for me) I suggest trying to roll with it and remember it is temporary.

-I spent most of the first six weeks with my baby on my lap from about 5 or 6 PM until baby finally stops breastfeeding and usually has a longer sleep period.
+I spent most of the first six weeks with my baby on my lap from about 5 or 6 PM until my baby finally stopped breastfeeding and usually had a longer sleep period.

 In my case, I sometimes would wake up engorged after a growth spurt was over.
-I would be so frustrated that I was waking up uncomfortable while my baby slept!
+I would be so frustrated that I was waking up uncomfortable while my baby slept.
 I started keeping a hand pump in my bathroom so I could pump an ounce or two for relief during those first couple of months.

-While it may seems like your baby is ravenous during growth spurts, it does not mean he is not getting enough milk.. he just seems hungry all the time to get that supply up.
+While it may seem like your baby is ravenous during growth spurts, it does not mean he/she is not getting enough milk.. they just seem hungry all the time to get that supply up.

 The Witching Hour

-During the first month babies not only want to cluster feed they also have a very fussy period of the day.
+During the first month babies not only want to cluster feed, they also have a very fussy period of the day.
 It usually occurs in the late afternoon or early evening.
 You may have heard about this period described as the "Witching Hour".

 Babies fuss, they cry, and they are pretty much unhappy around this time.
 This starts usually after the first two weeks and the fussiness peaks around six weeks.

 This is basically a technique using five different methods simultaneously to calm your baby.
 You can find the book under my list of books here if you're interested in learning more.

-One of the 5 S's is sucking, which is where breastfeeding comes in.
+One of the 5 S's is sucking, which for us is breastfeeding.
 Using the 5 S's and breastfeeding was my only way to get through this period.
 When the witching hour hit, cluster feeding commenced, and really helped us make it through the evening.

 I truly believe that breastfeeding is one of the best and easiest ways to make it through this rough, fussy, witching hour period of your baby's life.

-Most babies have a more predictable routine (I don't believe in schedules, but I love routines!)
-Many babies can feed much more quickly and the frequency of feedings may go down a bit or stretch out longer.
+Most babies have a more predictable routine by three months (I don't believe in schedules, but I love routines!)
+Many babies can feed much more quickly, and the frequency of feedings may go down a bit or stretch out longer.

-Usually by 6-8 weeks babies have a predictable period of fussiness which is becoming less and they are starting to smile and interact more.
+Usually by 6-8 weeks babies have a predictable period of fussiness which is becoming less, and they are starting to smile and interact more.
 They may still cluster feed but not as frequently or for as long.